Shivendra Singh Dungarpur: Film Heritage Foundation

-In 2022, under the aegis of Shivendra Singh Dungarpur, Film Heritage Foundation’s restoration of the Malayalam film Thampu (1978) directed by the auteur Aravindan Govindan was selected for a world premiere in the Cannes Classic section of the Cannes Film Festival 2022.
-The restoration partners of 'Thamp̄u’ and Jalaja, the actress from the film and Prakash Nair, producer, General Pictures, walked the red carpet lead by Shivendra Singh Dungarpur to announce the film.
+In 2022, under the aegis of Shivendra Singh Dungarpur, Film Heritage Foundation's restoration of the Malayalam film Thampu (1978) directed by the auteur Aravindan Govindan was selected for a world premiere in the Cannes Classic section of the Cannes Film Festival 2022.
+The restoration partners of 'Thamp̄u’ and Jalaja, the actress from the film and Prakash Nair, producer, General Pictures, walked the red carpet led by Shivendra Singh Dungarpur to announce the film.
 The screening of the film was held on 21 May 2022.

+The Government of India's postal agency, India Post, honored the Film legacy Foundation's efforts to save India's film legacy with the introduction of a postal Special Cover and cancellation stamp.
+On June 14, 2024, the postal Special Cover was unveiled in a ceremony held at the General Post Office in Mumbai.
+Notable writers, poets, lyricists, and filmmakers Gulzar and Shyam Benegal were there, along with the Chief Postmaster General of Maharashtra and the Postmaster General of Mumbai.

+The Special Cover, which costs Rs.
+5 and is available at the Mumbai General Post Office's Philately Bureau, features an illustration of Film Heritage Foundation conservators and Director Shivendra Singh Dungarpur saving celluloid films that are in danger of disappearing forever.

 Writing

 Shivendra's essay "Magic of Celluloid" has been published in the book "From Darkness into Light – Perspectives on Film Preservation and Restoration" edited by Rajesh Devraj.

 Shivendra Singh Dungarpur was among twenty film scholars, archivists and historians from different countries invited to contribute an essay to a landmark publication titled “Keeping Memories: Cinema and Archiving in Asia-Pacific” edited by Nick Deocampo and published by the Southeast Asia Pacific Audio-visual Archive Association (SEAPAVAA), Film Development Council of the Philippines, Vietnam Film Institute, through Ateneo University Press.

 He has written for several publications and newspapers including IIC Quarterly Journal, The Telegraph, The Hindu and The Tribune.